 - Sally-Jane Davidge – Governor, Oxford University Hospitals Foundation Trust

 - Chris Harrison – Action Deafness

 - Chrissi Kelly – AbScent

 The fourth and final event in the series was a three-hour workshop which summarised and built on what was learnt from the previous webinars, providing an opportunity for participants to reflect and talk with other people to share challenges and ideas.
 Anyone who attended the above webinars, or who expressed an interest in the series, was invited to this final session which took place in April 2021.
-A report of this wrap-up workshop will be available soon.

 The Q in this acronym stands for queer or questioning, whilst the plus (+) is a way of ensuring you include people who express their gender identity in other ways